szTheory/meta_presenter/README.md

 # MetaPresenter

 MetaPresenter is a Ruby gem that gives you access to the powerful presenter pattern in your Rails controllers.
 For each controller/action pair you get a presenter class in `app/presenters` that you can use in your views with with `presenter.method_name`.
-This helps you decompose your helper logic into small, tight, classes that are easily testable.
+This helps you decompose your helper logic into tight, easily testable classes.
 There's even a DSL for method delegation on objects to reduce boilerplate.

 [Github Project Page](https://github.com/szTheory/meta_presenter)